Michael Burnham: Novels

-Prior to the release of the television series, an original tie-in novel taking place in 2255, one year prior to the pilot, was announced.
-The novel titled Star Trek Discovery: Desperate Hours sees Burnham face the challenge needed in being a first officer upon recent promotion.
-The synopsis describes Burnham's journey as "To save thousands of innocent lives, Burnham must infiltrate the alien ship.
-But to do so she needs to face the truth of her troubled past, and seek the aid of a man she has tried to avoid her entire life—until now."
-She also works with her adoptive brother Spock, who visits the Shenzhou along with Captain Pike.
+The 2017 original tie-in novel Star Trek Discovery: Desperate Hours, is set in 2255, one year prior to the pilot, when Burnham has recently been promoted to acting first officer.
+The story sees her on a mission to save thousands of innocent lives by infiltrating an alien ship, with the help of a man she has attempted to avoid her entire life, while simultaneausly facing the truth of her troubled past.
+She also works with her adoptive brother Spock, who visits the Shenzhou with Captain Pike.